Syssos/Learning_Go/0x00_Hello_World/README.md

 ```go
 package main
 ```
 The line above is a manditory line in Go.
 This is because every Go script will start within the main package.
 The scripts we will start off writing are by no means complex enough to have real value in importing into another project, so for now we will just need to know that every file will start with this line.
-When the Repository is finished and all the steps are added, I will create an example project demonstrating and explaining in greater detail how to create a module and export it in a way others can utilize.
+When the Repository is finished and all the steps are added, I will create an example project demonstrating and explaining in greater detail how to create a package and set it up it in a way others can utilize.

 ```go
 import "fmt"